-Based on information of beneficial ownership as of December 31, 2007 included in a Schedule 13G filed on February 11, 2008.
-(1)
+(1) Based on information of beneficial ownership as of December 31, 2008 included in a Schedule 13G filed by each shareholder on February 13, 2009.

 Section 16(a) Beneficial Ownership Reporting Compliance

 Our Company's executive officers, directors, and 10 percent shareholders are required under the Securities Exchange Act of 1934 and regulations promulgated thereunder to file initial reports of ownership of the Company's securities and reports of changes in that ownership with the Securities and Exchange Commission.
 Copies of these reports must also be provided to the Company.